 I never thought I would do it.
 I still keep going strong creating new courses and updating existing ones, and working on my blog and YouTube channel.

-So how much did I make in total so far in these years of activity as an online course creator?
+So how much did I make in total so far in these years of activity as a course creator on Udemy?
 I did quite well.
 At the time I wrote this post, my total online course creator revenue on Udemy was:

 Notice that there is what looks like a steep drop in revenue at the end of the graph, this is just because this month’s data is not yet available.

 But what about my website?
-If I check my accounting software, I can see that I made almost a million euros on sales on my website alone only (notice that the number is in euros):
+If I check my accounting software, I can see that I made almost a million usd on sales on my website alone only (notice that the number is in euros):

 The entry “you have a Payout” it’s Udemy too, and the grey area I think is that Quaderno didn’t know how to book some of the payments.

-But a lot of the revenue from my website came from subscriptions and not from one-time sales, that I’m sure of.
+But a lot of the revenue from my website came from subscriptions and not from one-time sales, which I’m sure of.